skyglass/user-management/README.md

-## Step-02: Setup your Terraform environment
+## Step-02: Setup your local Terraform environment

 - create private and public SSH Keys.
 Terraform will use them to run scripts on your EC2 instances: